IgniteUI/app-builder-docfx/en/generate-app/run-application-locally.md

 # Run Application Locally

 ### Run the app locally
 To finally develop the app, you don't need to copy and paste code.
 Instead, use the generate app button in the toolbar.
-This quickly creates a package with your Angular or Blazor application (depend on what framework is selected in the Platform picker dropdown) that can be downloaded.
+This quickly creates a package with your Angular or Blazor application (depending on what framework is selected in the Platform picker dropdown) that can be downloaded.
 To run this app, open up the folder in an IDE like Visual Studio Code.

 * Make sure you have Node.js installed. <br>
 * Then in the console, type `npm install` to install the dependencies.
 It may take a while to install all the necessary packages. <be>